angerami/angerami.github.io/_pages/projects.md

 My approach to research bridges fundamental physics with cutting-edge computational methods.
 Whether developing AI systems for detector optimization or probing the fundamental nature of matter in extreme conditions, I focus on:

 - **Cross-disciplinary innovation:** Applying physics insights to advance AI, and leveraging AI to solve physics problems
-- **Quantitative rigor:** Establishing precise measurement techniques and uncertainty quantification methods with clear interpretations
+- **Quantitative rigor:** Establishing precise measurement techniques and uncertainty quantification methods
 - **Technical leadership:** Coordinating large-scale collaborative efforts to achieve breakthrough results
 - **Practical impact:** Developing tools and methods that advance both scientific understanding and technological capabilities